-The program is evaluated by the Accreditation Commission for Education in Nursing, Inc. (ACEN) which has awarded its full accreditation to Lewis and Clark's (L&C) program.
+The program is evaluated by the Accreditation Commission for Education in Nursing, Inc. (ACEN) which has awarded its full accreditation to Lewis and Clark's program.
 The Accreditation Commission for Education in Nursing, Inc. address is 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, phone 404-975-5000, website: www.acenursing.org.
-The program also has agency membership in the National League for Nursing and is approved by the Illinois Department of Financial and Professional Regulation.
+The program is approved by the Illinois Department of Financial and Professional Regulation.